cjschu17/hcil-20/Academic-Conference-Accents.md

 ## From musical pitch to grammatical rule: accent in Homeric manuscripts

-James Garry, Zachary Sowerby, Joshua Glenn
+James Garry '20, Zachary Sowerby '19, Joshua Glenn '20

 ---

 ## Positioning of Diacritics

 - The accents tend to appear to the right of center over a character.
 - Our "standard" system of accentuation places diacritics on the second letter of a dipthong.
 The Venetus A shows no such consistency.